Additive Grothendieck pretopologies and presentations of tensor categories: Preliminaries

-We refer to any additive functor $u:\ba\to\bC$ from an essentially small preadditive category $\ba$, for which the right adjoint $\bC\to\PSh\ba$: $M\mapsto \bC(u-,M)$ is a localisation (so in particular fully faithful) as a {\bf creator}.
+We say that such a $u:\ba\to\bC$ for which the right adjoint is a localisation (so in particular fully faithful) is a {\bf creator}.
 In \cite{Lo} these functors are intrinsically characterised and an obvious necessary condition is that the essential image of $u$ is a generator in~$\bC$.
 Theorem~\ref{ThmGP} can then be rephrased as saying that the embedding of a generator is a creator.